AhKose/Dental_Segmentation/README.md

 Data Source
 This project utilizes the Tufts Dental Database, available on Kaggle: Tufts Dental Database[https://www.kaggle.com/datasets/deepologylab/tufts-dental-database].
 Before running the project, please download this dataset and ensure the paths in the data_preprocessing.py file are correctly set to where you've stored the data.

-To define the model, execute the following command:
+To define the 1st model, execute the following command (To use the second model, the number can be adjusted to 2 for the complex model):
 ```
-python model.py
+python model_1.py
 ```
 To evaluate the model and visualize the results, run:
 ```